When switching out heating coils for your e-nail

 It’s for your safety’s sake that you know, so it’s pretty reasonable to be asking.
 They should comply because it’s a safety concern for the customer if they buy mismatched replacements.
 It’s not like you are asking Coke for the secrets to the recipe or anything!
 In reality proprietary wiring for coils don’t do much for brands except confuse and frustrate customers.
 They may get a few repeats from certain customers but overall it’s more of an annoyance than anything.
 It would be much better if we all stuck to the same wiring order “standard”.

-Online sellers disappear.
-Ebay sellers are at times unresponsive.
+Your online seller may be unresponsive.
 If you don’t get a response then take the bull by the horns and find out for yourself!
 A “quick diagnosis” on the heat coil plug is not as hard as it sounds.
 You will come out with the information you need to replace your gear as well as a new skill.

 How to find your heat coil pin wiring order (the manual way):

-First, unscrew the plastic piece from the metal plug on the end.
+First, unscrew the plastic housing from the metal housing on the plug’s end.
 See the pictures below for an illustration of where to twist.
 Now, pull the plastic piece back with the protective sheath to reveal the inside.
 You will see a plastic guard that goes around the soldered pins.
 Carefully pull the whole piece out of the metal housing and remove the plastic guard.
 Note: the plastic guard can be stiff and tricky.
 If you break it just use one thin layer of electrical tape to wrap around the pins once.
 Note: too much tape will make it hard to replace inside the metal housing.

-Fully Exposed: Thermocouple Wires
+Exposed Thermocouple Wires